 Coordinate elevations of ducts and duct-bank entrances into manholes, handholes, trenches and boxes with final locations and profiles of ducts and duct banks as determined by coordination with other utilities, underground obstructions, and surface features.
 Revise locations and elevations from those indicated as required to suit field conditions and to ensure that duct runs drain to manholes and handholes, and as approved by Engineer.

-Ducts are indicative for design intent only; the GC is responsible for setting out below ground ducts and coordinating with the electrical contractor to ensure ducts are suitable for all cables identified and with the OFCI vendors to ensure co-ordination with electrical equipment.
+Ducts are indicative for design intent only; the GC is responsible for setting out below ground ducts and coordinating with the electrical contractor to ensure ducts are suitable for all cables identified and with the CFCI vendors to ensure co-ordination with electrical equipment.

 All ducts identified on the drawings shall be coordinated with the precast plank sub-contractor.

-All tracer wires to be coordinated with below ground services and to be installed in a separate 50mm duct unless otherwise indicated.
+All tracer wires to be coordinated with below ground services and to be installed in a separate 50mm duct unless incorporated in the marker tape or otherwise indicated.
 Seal tracer ducts to 15psig internal and external to duct.

 Products